ejp-rd-vp/FDP-Reference-Implementation-Configuration/README.md

 ![](./images/edit-data-service.png)

-theMany portions of that need to be edited.
+Many portions of that need to be edited.
 Follow my suggestions in the image above.

 The SHACL also needs to be edited.  the correct SHACL for a Data Service is found here: [data-service.shacl](./shacl/data-service.shacl)

+Save and give it a version.

+Now edit **Dataset**

+You only need to edit the SHACL portion of Dataset.
+The correctd SHACL is found here [dataset.shacl](./shacl/dataset.shacl)

 Save and give it a version.